The Canvassing Board is its own governing body. It is separate from either the Supervisor of Elections Office or the Board of County Commissioners.

 - Reviews damaged and poorly marked ballots.
 Sometimes ballots get damaged in the mail, or voters mark their ballots in a way that the voting equipment cannot determine the intent of the voter.
 The Board oversees re-creating these ballots so that every vote is counted.

 - Reviews provisional ballots.
 The provisional ballot is a back-up voting option used if a voter’s eligibility to vote is uncertain.
-After Election Day, the Board reviews each provisional ballot envelope and related documentation and decides if it should be opened and counted.
+The Board reviews each provisional ballot envelope and related documentation and votes if if it should be opened and counted.

 - Machine Recount.
 If the unofficial results show that a race was decided by ½% or less, the Board oversees a recount of the ballots by machine.